deepakness/deepak-notes-jk/_posts/2021-01-25-wordpress-instance-test.md

 ---
 layout: post
-title: A beginner?
-Quickly setup a WordPress Test instance for free
+title: WordPress Test instance quick setup [free]
 ---

 If you're a beginner or looking to test various themes and plugins before you put it on the live website; [https://tastewp.com/](https://tastewp.com/) is for you.